pachyderm/pachyderm/doc/concepts/pipeline-concepts/index.rst

  Cron
   A cron input enables you to trigger the pipeline code at a specific interval.
-This type of pipeline is useful for such tasks as website scraping, database querying, and other similar operations where you do not want to wait for new data, but instead trigger the pipeline periodically.
+This type of pipeline is useful for such tasks as web scraping, querying a database, and other similar operations where you do not want to wait for new data, but instead trigger the pipeline periodically.